How the Data Were Organized

 integrated or not integrated.
 Users can choose to access all studies in dataset

 or limit results to PTSD studies or PTSD+SUD studies by using a filter.
-For more information on how PTSD+SUD studies were coded, see our story, Treatments for Co-Occurring PTSD and Substance Use Disorder.

 Study Class (study level)

-Each RCT is coded with regard to 7 study classes:
+Each RCT is coded with regard to 8 study classes:

 - Pharmacotherapy